nodejs/community-committee/GOVERNANCE.md

 ### Community Committee Member

-Active Collaborators of a CC initiative or working group can self-select to become a member of the CommComm.
-Active Collaborators can also be nominated by another Member.
+Active Collaborators of a CC initiative or working group can be nominated by a CommComm Member to become a Member of CommComm.
+On approval by the consensus process, the Collaborator becomes a Member.

 Collaborators voted in as Members are given write access to all repositories of the Community Committee, the admin repos, and the moderation repo.